IntersectMBO/cardano-coin-selection/information/specification.md

 ### Goals

 There are several desirable properties that we would like a coin selection algorithm to have.

-These properties include:
+In particular, a coin selection algorithm should:

+  * employ strategies to limit the amount of dust that accumulates in the UTxO set.

- * A coin selection algorithm should, over the course of time, aim to generate and maintain a UTxO set with _useful_ outputs: that is, outputs that allow us to process future payments with a _reasonably small_ number of inputs.
+  * over the course of time, aim to generate and maintain a UTxO set with useful outputs: that is, outputs that allow us to process future payments with a reasonably small number of inputs.

- * A coin selection algorithm should employ strategies to limit the amount of _dust_ that accumulates in the UTxO set.

 For more information on dust avoidance, see [Self Organisation in Coin Selection](#self-organization-in-coin-selection).